Global warming is expected to have far-reaching, long-lasting and, in many cases, devastating consequences for planet Earth.

 Scientists project that extreme weather events, such as heat waves, droughts, blizzards and rainstorms will continue to occur more often and with greater intensity due to global warming, according to Climate Central.
 Climate models forecast that global warming will cause climate patterns worldwide to experience significant changes.
 These changes will likely include major shifts in wind patterns, annual precipitation and seasonal temperatures variations.

 Glacial retreat, too, is an obvious effect of global warming.
 Only 25 glaciers bigger than 25 acres are now found in Montana's Glacier National Park, where about 150 glaciers were once found, according to the U.S. Geological Survey.
 A similar trend is seen in glacial areas worldwide.
+According to a 2016 study in the journal Nature Geoscience, there is a 99 percent likelihood that this rapid retreat is due to human-caused climate change.
+Some glaciers retreated up to 15 times as much as they would have without global warming, those researchers found.

 Sea levels and ocean acidification

-Melting polar ice in the Arctic and Antarctic region, coupled with melting ice sheets and glaciers across Greenland, North America, South America, Europe and Asia, are expected to raise sea levels significantly.
+Melting polar ice in the Arctic and Antarctic regions, coupled with melting ice sheets and glaciers across Greenland, North America, South America, Europe and Asia, are expected to raise sea levels significantly.
 And humans are mostly to blame: In the IPCC report released on Sept.
 27, 2013, climate scientists said they are at least 95 percent certain that humans are to blame for warming oceans, rapidly melting ice and rising sea levels, changes that have been observed since the 1950s.

 Global sea levels have risen about 8 inches since 1870, according to the EPA, and the rate of increase is expected to accelerate in the coming years.
 If current trends continue, many coastal areas, where roughly half of the Earth's human population lives, will be inundated.